 Although there is no cure for HPV, there are treatments for the health problems that HPV can cause.
 Fortunately there are things you can do to prevent these diseases.
 Of course, the easiest would be to abstain from exposure to skin surfaces and discharges that contain the virus.
 Also, using a condom could help prevent transmission (although this is not very effective prevention).

-Now there is a vaccine available to women to prevent acquisition of the four most prevalent strains of the virus.
+Now there is a vaccine available to prevent acquisition of the four most prevalent strains of the virus.
 Gardasil (Merck Pharmaceuticals) vaccine will prevent the two most common causes of venereal warts and the two most common causes of cervical cancers (abnormal pap smears).
+It also prevents anal & throat cancers from these strains.
 It comes in a series of three shots and costs about $360 total.

 Your insurance company may pay for it.
 Call the number on the back of your insurance card and ask if they cover the Gardasil vaccine.
-If so, make an appointment with your private health care provider (family practice, pediatrician or gynecologist) for your vaccination.
+If so, make an appointment with your private health care provider (family practice, pediatrician or gynecologist) or the Walgreens Take-Care Clinic for your vaccination.
 If your insurance does not provide coverage, the local health departments may be able to help.

 CONTACT HEALTH SERVICE OR YOUR FAMILY DOCTOR FOR FURTHER INFORMATION OR CONCERNS.